Finding your way around. Getting from point A to point B.

 determination of position and direction.
 In this sense, navigation

 includes orienteering and pedestrian navigation.
-For information about
+Latitude

 is a group of sports that requires navigational skills

-using a map and compass to navigate from point to point in diverse and
+to navigate from point to point in diverse and

 usually unfamiliar terrain, and normally moving at speed.
 Participants are